gardener/etcd-druid/docs/concepts/controllers.md

 The *etcdcopybackupstask controller* is responsible for deploying the [`etcdbrctl copy`](https://github.com/gardener/etcd-backup-restore/blob/master/cmd/copy.go) command as a job.
 This controller reacts to create/update events arising from EtcdCopyBackupsTask resources, and deploys the `EtcdCopyBackupsTask` job with source and target backup storage providers as arguments, which are derived from source and target bucket secrets referenced by the `EtcdCopyBackupsTask` resource.

-The number of worker threads for the *etcdcopybackupstask controller* needs to be greater than or equal to 0 (default being 3).
+The number of worker threads for the *etcdcopybackupstask controller* needs to be greater than or equal to 0 (default being 3), controlled by the CLI flag `--etcd-copy-backups-task-workers`.
 This is unlike other controllers who need at least one worker thread for the proper functioning of etcd-druid as `EtcdCopyBackupsTask` is not a core functionality for the etcd clusters to be deployed.

 ## Secret Controller